rheamane/clinic-check-in-system/README.md

 ### `clinic/[id]/patient/[UUID]/`

-1. Keep track of your ETA
+1. Keep track of your ETA // this is the time you are next in line???
 2. Button "I am here" and it will solidify your place in the line
 3. Cancel my appointment
 4. Button that opens the address in google maps